lambdaisland/deep-diff2/README.md

 ### Set up a custom print handler with different colors by utilizing Puget library

-Sometimes, we need to tune the colors because:
+Sometimes, we need to tune the colors to:

-- To ensure adequate contrast on a different background
+- Ensure adequate contrast on a different background.
-- To ensure readability by people who are colorblind
+- Ensure readability by people who are colorblind.
-- To match your editor or main diff tool's color scheme.
+- Match your editor or main diff tool's color scheme.

 #### Config of Puget